JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

-I completed the Workplace Etiquette module by learning about professional behavior, time management, communication norms, and conflict resolution.
-I applied this knowledge in scenario-based exercises.
+I completed the Workplace Etiquette module by participating in exercises and quizzes focused on professional behavior, time management, communication, and confidentiality in the workplace.
+The module included scenarios such as dealign with offensive emails, meeting etiquette, managing confidential information, responsible use of personal devices, and requesting early leave through the necessary channels.
+Through these activities, I demonstrated my understanding of respectful and professional conduct in a work environment.

 ### Reflection – STAR Technique